FBI Transform in Gevrey Classes and Anosov Flows: Gevrey pseudo-differential operators

-\begin{remark} As we explained before, one could define a smaller class of pseudo by requiring in (ii) that the symbol $p$ is a $\G^s_x \G^1_\xi$ symbol as defined in the introduction.
+\begin{remark} As we explained before, one could define a smaller class of pseudors by requiring in (ii) that the symbol $p$ is a $\G^s_x \G^1_\xi$ symbol as defined in the introduction.
 Of course, when $s=1$, this is the same class of symbol.
-Most results from the current section (Propositions \ref{prop:composition_pseudors}, \ref{prop:adjoint_pseudor}, \ref{prop:quantization_Gs} and \ref{prop:mapping_pseudor}) remains true in the class of $\G^s_x \G^1_\xi$ pseudors (and are in fact more standard).
+Most results from the current section (Propositions \ref{prop:composition_pseudors}, \ref{prop:adjoint_pseudor}, \ref{prop:quantization_Gs} and \ref{prop:mapping_pseudor}) remain true in the class of $\G^s_x \G^1_\xi$ pseudors (and are in fact more standard).

 Concerning the technical results from the following sections, let us list here the main differences for $\G^s_x \G^1_\xi$ pseudors (these results were present in an earlier version of this paper).
 In Lemma \ref{lemma:loin_de_la_diagonale}, we have the better bound $\mathcal{O}_{\G^s}\p{\exp(-1/Ch)}$.
 In Lemma \ref{lemma:calcul_pseudo}, we have an efficient asymptotic expansion for the symbol $b$.
 The Kuranishi trick Lemma \ref{lmkurtrick} is also true also for $s > 1$ when considering $\G^s_x \G^1_\xi$ pseudors (since it only relies on a contour shift in the $\xi$ variable), and there is a weaker version of Proposition \ref{prop:pseudor_lagrangien_alt} valid when $s > 1$.
 We also expect that the parametrix construction Theorem \ref{thm:parametrix} can be adapted to the case $s > 1$ if we consider $\G^s_x \G^1_\xi$ pseudors.
 The reader interested with the pseudo-differential calculus associated to $\G^s_x \G^1_\xi$ symbols may refer to \cite{Boutet-Kree-67,zanghiratiPseudodifferentialOperatorsInfinite1985,Rodino-93-book}. \end{remark}